“I think it’s really important that people keep signing up to these type of trials to push research forward.”

 The most common side effects of cabozantinib include

 - sore and peeling skin on the palms of your hands or soles of your feet (hand-foot syndrome)

 - numbness or tingling in your hands or feet (peripheral neuropathy) or difficulty walking

 - taste changes

-- changes in blood tests that measure how the pancreas and liver are working
+- changes in blood tests that measure how the thyroid and liver are working

 You mustn’t drink grapefruit juice during the trial as this can affect how cabozantinib works.
 You should also avoid having a herbal treatment for depression called St John’s Wort.
 The trial team will give you more information about this.